elotroalex/sudanphoto/project-team.md

 * Sulafa Mohamed
 * Zahra Gebreel

 The website is managed and run by the Technology Department of Khartoum, overseen and maintained by:

-* Yasir
+* Yasir Hassan
-* Maowia
+* Maowia Muhammad Sharif
-* Mashaer
+* Mashaer Hassan Bakri

- It was designed with consultation and support from Columbia University Libraries and its Experimental Methods in Digital Humanities Group, particularly from Marii Nyrop, Jonathan Reeve, and Alex Gil.
+It was designed with consultation and support from Columbia University Libraries and the Experimental Methods in Digital Humanities Group, particularly from Marii Nyrop, Jonathan Reeve, and Alex Gil.